How much does it cost to build a marketplace business?

 When you launch, doing it locally at first is usually a good idea.
 Local positioning makes your concept more interesting to local media.
 This initial press helps your marketing launch.

 After the launch, the rest of the year should mostly be spent talking to users.
 Figure out why they're using—or not using—your site.
-Find out what their problems are, and how well their stories match your initial assumptions.
+Find out what their problems are and how well their stories match your initial assumptions.
 Send them emails, set up Skype calls, and meet them in person whenever possible.
 As you learn something new, update your platform or marketing message accordingly.

 After the first year, you should have achieved a basic level of liquidity in your marketplace (check out our marketplace glossary for a concise definition of liquidity and other relevant terms!).
 Transactions occur constantly, and you have a small but loyal group of users who keep coming back and getting value from what you're building.
 The marketplace, while not necessarily growing fast, is generating enough revenue to cover the marketplace costs.
+Liquidity is arguably the most important marketplace metric.

 If you have not reached this state, it does not mean you should quit.
 You might not have found the right angle and need to continue trying out different marketplace growth tactics.
 But one thing is sure: something needs to be changed.
-You should examine your concept critically, asking yourself "Am I really solving a big enough problem"?
+You should examine your concept critically, asking yourself, "Am I really solving a big enough problem"?

 Before giving up your day job, be sure to understand what kind of revenue is needed in order to support yourself.
 Even if you plan on raising money from investors, you should first try to achieve what startup guru Paul Graham calls ramen profitability: the smallest possible level of revenue that keeps you afloat financially.
 Of course, this level depends on your situation.
 If you are a student living in a college dorm, you can get by with less than if you have three kids and a mortgage.
 Nevertheless, reaching ramen profitability greatly increases your negotiation power as you are no longer forced to take an investment.